Woweeza/Linus_BlueStampPortfolio/index.md

 ## Summary

 My starter project was the BlueStamp Arduino Starter.
-There is an Arduino Uno Board and Arduino Shield stacked on top of each other and they are connected to a breadboard with a circuit where a red LED light lights up when you press a button.
+There is an Arduino Uno Board and Arduino Shield stacked on top of each other and they are connected to a breadboard with a circuit where a red LED light turns on when you press a button.
 It is meant to have one input of my choice: a switch, button, pressure sensor, and much more.
 And one output of my choice could be a motor or a light.
 The Arduino Uno Board came pre-built and I just had to connect wires to it, but I had to solder all the parts onto my Arduino Shield to build it.

 ## Components Used

-- 1 Arduino Uno
+- 1 Arduino Uno: Controls everything
-- 1 USB A->B cable
+- 1 USB A->B cable: Connects the Arduino Uno to my laptop so I can code it
-- 1 Arduino Proto Shield
+- 1 Arduino Proto Shield: Extends the capability of the Arduino Uno
-- 1 Breadboard
+- 1 Breadboard: Provides a space where all the wires can be connected
-- 3 Buttons
+- 3 Buttons: 2 for the Arduino Proto Shield and one to turn on the light
-- 3 LEDs
+- 3 LEDs: 2 for the Arduino Proto Shield and one to get turned on by the button
-- 4 Resistors
+- 4 Resistors: Provides electrical resistance
-- 2 Ceramic Capacitors
+- 2 Ceramic Capacitors: Mainly used for high stability performances and low-loss devices
-- 2 8-pin female 0.1" headers (1*6)
+- 2 8-pin female 0.1" headers (1*6): Added to the Arduino Shield to make it function
-- 5 5-pin female 0.1" headers (1*8)
+- 5 5-pin female 0.1" headers (1*8): Added to the Arduino Shield to make it function

 ##  Challenges Faced